After a number of nights spent tossing and turning or waking up feeling less-than rested, you might chalk it up to simply “feeling off.”

 3. There’s Obvious Sagging

-Whether you have an innerspring, pocket-spring, hybrid, latex foam or memory foam mattress — it can sag.
+Whether you have an innerspring, hybrid, latex foam or memory foam mattress — it can sag.

 No matter what material it’s made out of, your mattress will eventually break down over time and lose its structure.
 A saggy mattress can disrupt sleep in a number of ways, including messing with your sleeping position and causing aches and pains.